The Transfer Pricing Law Review: Denmark

-The primary and corresponding adjustment equalises the tax treatment of the controlled transaction under review as if the transaction was conducted on arm's-length terms and conditions.
-However, as a supplement to the primary and corresponding adjustment, the tax authorities may subject the transaction parties to a secondary adjustment.
+The primary and corresponding adjustments equalise the tax treatment of the controlled transaction under review as if the transaction was conducted on arm's-length terms and conditions.
+However, as a supplement to the primary and corresponding adjustments, the tax authorities may subject the transaction parties to a secondary adjustment.

 The tax treatment of the secondary adjustment will be derived from the ordinary tax legislation and principles.
 In general, a secondary adjustment will be characterised as a dividend distribution or a contribution to the subsidiary.

 A secondary adjustment can be avoided – subject to certain conditions being met – if the corporate body that benefitted from the non-arm's-length prices agrees to pay to the other party an amount equal to the transfer pricing adjustment.